genai-articles/nl2sql_with_agentic_reflection/README.md

 powerful models becoming available, such strategies can perform reasonably well.
-However, there is another way of thinking about prompting LLMs beyond such single and direct prompting approach, by utilizing a more iterative way of working on the task: Essentially, following a workflow more typical of how humans would perform the task.
+However, there is another way of thinking about prompting LLMs beyond such single and direct prompting approach, by utilizing a more iterative way of working on the task.
+Essentially, following a workflow more typical of how humans would perform the task.
 Such iterative approaches not only result in improvements in the quality of the output, but also open doors for alternative and powerful